ranakroychowdhury/PrimeNet/README.md

 Run `preprocess/preprocess_physionet.py` to download and preprocess the data.

-The data directory structure should be the same as that in data.zip.
-Extract data.zip to run experiments with a sample toy dataset.
+The data directory structure should be the same as that in `data.zip`.
+Extract `data.zip` to run experiments with a sample toy dataset.
 > data/
 >> pretrain/
 >>> X_train.pt